Waleed-Devops/Deploy-static-website/README.md

 ![image](https://github.com/user-attachments/assets/ebe1a0b9-52f6-4b32-b0f7-652882160a74)

--click on save changes button
+- click on save changes button

+- In the Static website hosting panel under bucket website endpoint, click on the URL.
+- An error!